You have /5 articles left.

-A study being released today shows widespread adoption of at least some of these practices, but much more scattered adoption of others.
+A study I have a link that I will check and add in a.m. -- not working now -sjbeing released today shows widespread adoption of at least some of these practices, but much more scattered adoption of others.

 The data come from 325 chief academic officers of institutions that are members of AAC&U and who responded to a survey of all 1,001 member institutions.

 High-Impact Educational Practices

 |First-year experiences that support the transition to college||60%||31%|

 |Practicums and supervised fieldwork||7%||90%|

 In another major finding, the survey found that 100 percent of colleges are tracking graduation rates and retention rates of all students, and 80 percent are disaggregating the data by raced and ethnicity.
 Smaller proportions are disaggregating by socioeconomic status (around 40 percent) or parents' level of educational attainment (29 percent).

 Likewise, a high percentage (78 percent) of colleges are tracking participation of all students in high-impact learning experiences.
 But much smaller percentages are tracking participation by racial/ethnic group (30 percent), socioeconomic status (16 percent) or parents' educational attainment (12 percent).
 This means that despite apparent agreement that these practices matter, most colleges aren't looking at whether all students or just some types of students are participating.
 And this become all the more important given that most colleges only offer and do not require such experiences for students.